 There are numerous technicalities involved in cleaning a crime scene, which is why the personnel at Advanced Bio-Treatment go through such extensive training.
 Our team has in-depth knowledge of the entire process and can provide whatever assistance is needed as you go through this difficult time, from expertly handling the biohazardous threats to managing the process with sensitivity, discretion, and compassion.

 We are qualified to assess the crime scene, and then safely remove hazards to dispose of them properly to guarantee the maximum amount of safety for you and your family.
 In fact, we collaborate with law enforcement agencies before we even start, to help ensure that the entire process is handled correctly.
 If a company does not get formal approval before beginning the cleanup, evidence can be damaged, which can hamper the crime investigation.

 Crime Scene Cleanup FAQs

-Q: I want to protect myself and my family after a crime occurred in my home.
-What precautions should I take?
+Q: How can I protect myself after a crime occurs in my home?

 A: If a trauma, crime or death occurs in your home, make arrangements for you and your family to stay somewhere else.
 This will protect your physical health from pathogens and contaminants, but it can also give you peace of mind.
 If a traumatic event occurred, you probably won’t want to see the scene until it’s cleaned up.

 Once you have a safe place to stay, work with the police and investigators to help them clear the scene as soon as possible.
 Once they give you the green light, have a crime scene cleanup crew clean the scene.
 The cleanup crew will tell you when it is safe to return to your home.